 Revenue from natural gas production from properties which Chevron shares with other producers is recognized by entitlement method.
 As per this method net revenue is based on net share of production of each producer irrespective of the fact who actually sold it.
 This anomaly is corrected over the life of the field such that each party has sold an amount equivalent to its entitled volume.

-Purchases and sale of inventory with same counterparty are combined and recorded on net basis as‘Purchased crude oil and products’
+Purchases and sale of inventory with same counterparty are combined and recorded on net basis as’ Purchased crude oil and products’

+Ratio Analysis:

 Profitability